tifv/asyonline2/plan.md

         filename must have .asy extension;
         may allow other extensions
     "options {
+        interactive: <bool>,
+            default is false
         timeout: <integer milliseconds>,
         format: <"svg"/"pdf"/"png">,
             default is "svg"
         stderr: "separate" or "stdout",
-            default is "separate"
+            default is "stdout"
-        verbose: <0/1/2/3>,
+        verbosity: <0/1/2/3>,
             default is 0
     }"
-then, once
+        (all options are optional, lol) then, once
-    "run" or "interactive"
+    "run"
 then
     "options {timeout: <integer milliseconds>}"
-        to further limit execution time or, after "interactive"
+        to further limit execution time or, if interactive
     "input" b"<string>"
 Closing the connection aborts execution and clears residual files.

 Outcoming messages may include
     "result {format: <"svg"/"pdf"/"png">}" b"<image contents>"
-    "output {type: <"stdout"/"stderr">}" b"<output>"
+    "output {stream: <"stdout"/"stderr">}" b"<output>"
     "complete {
         success: true/false,
-        error: <null or message>,
+        error: <message>,
+            optional
         time: <integer milliseconds>,
-            how long did the execution take
+            optional, how long did the execution take }"
-    }"
 When the task completes, connection is closed.